ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that creates Signed Statements about software Artifacts in the supply chain.
 An Issuer may be the owner or author of software Artifacts, or an independent third party such as a reviewer or an endorser.

-Ledger (was Registry):
+Append-only Log (converges Ledger and Registry):

 : the verifiable append-only data structure that stores Signed Statements in a Transparency Service.
-SCITT supports multiple Ledger and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Receipt: